VishalKandala/2D-Diffusion-Solver/README.md

 In this work, the 2-D Diffusion equation is solved on a structured grid using the Finite Difference Method, This is done using a parallelized code, utilizing the PETSc library’s C interface,run on the Terra cluster.
-Krylov Subspace Solvers were utilized and the solutions obtained (Time to convergence) through Gauss Siedel Iteration and the standard GMRES

-method are compared, along with a strong scaling analysis of both those solutions is illus- trated.
+Krylov Subspace Solvers were utilized and the solutions obtained (Time to convergence) through Gauss Siedel Iteration and the standard GMRES method are compared, along with a strong scaling analysis of both those solutions is illustrated.

-1 Introduction
+## 1 Introduction
 The objective of this work is to solve the 2-D Diffusion equation on a structured grid using the Parallel PETSc Library, this section outlines the problem domain, boundary conditions and the anatomy of the governing differential equation.